jaiswaladi246/30-Days-Of-DevOps/DAY-8.md

 These commands assume that you have Docker installed and configured on your system.
 They are meant to provide a general overview, and there are many more advanced options and configurations available for Docker.
 I recommend consulting the [official Docker documentation](https://docs.docker.com/) for more details and examples specific to your use case.
 ```

-You can copy and paste this markdown content into your README.md file on GitHub.